withrain/getting_and_cleaning_data_course_project/CodeBook.md

 # CodeBook for Getting and Cleaning Data's Course Project

 ## Raw Data
-This data set is derived from the "Human Activity Recognition Using Smartphones Data Set" which was originally made avaiable here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Here is the data set available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones, derived from the original "Human Activity Recognition Using Smartphones Data Set".

 ## Features
-I refer you to the README.txt and features.txt files in the original data set to learn more about the features for this data set.
-And there you will find the follow description:
+Refering to the README.txt and features.txt files int the data set, You will learn more about the features for the data set with the following description.

 > The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.